DeeMcCart/CI_PP1_ArklowTrails/README.md

 * As a returning user I would like to be able to view photo gallery for individual walks
 * As a returning user I would like to locate the start of a walk relative to my own location
 * As a returning user I would like to have a facility to upload my walk photos and add reviews/comments
+* As a returning user I would like to be able to suggest other walks of interest and upload information for consideration by the site owners

+### Other stakeholder Goals
+* As a local restaurant/cafe/shop owner, while I don't plan to use the site myself, I would like my business to be promoted as a stop-off
+* As a local litter warden I would like people to be aware where the doggie poop bins/ bag stores are located
+* As the local Tidy Towns co-ordinator I would like to promote certain walks where we want to increase foot traffic thereby reducing anti-social activity

 ## UX Design Decisions
 ### Wireframes